Malcolm Holzman: Style

+Holzman was also an early advocate of sustainable building practices.
+Holzman has expressed his belief that the most effective and often overlooked method of greening modern building practices is to repurpose existing buildings and to design buildings with longer lifespans.

 Holzman's signature is a courageous and creative materials palette, and he has recently published two books on the subject.
 "No other contemporary architect uses traditional and unconventional materials with such invention, exuberance and wit.”
 Holzman's interiors are "legendary" for his bold and eclectic use of color, pattern and texture, exemplified by his custom-designed fabrics, upholstery and carpeting.
 Holzman frequently uses stone, usually as large blocks with rich texture in a load-bearing capacity, as opposed to the contemporary stone veneers of curtain wall construction.
-He often collaborates with artists and incorporates their works into his buildings, most notably Albert Paley and Tom Otterness.
+He often collaborates with artists and incorporates their works into his buildings, most notably sculptors Albert Paley and Tom Otterness, as well as the painter Jack Beal.

 McClurg Hall, Sewanee – The University of the South (2000).

 In 2023, Sewanee, the University of the South, awarded Holzman an honorary Doctor of Fine Arts, recognizing the impact of McClurg Hall on the university's campus life.
 Completed in 2000, McClurg was built using irregular sandstone quarried on the grounds of the campus itself.

 Early on, Holzman avoided characterizations or a design manifesto.
 Practicing in an era when architecture became increasingly dominated by factions, Holzman was an architect who “would rather build than talk,” believing that successful buildings are not born from theory but from careful attention to location and clients.
 This garnered Peter Eisenman’s pejorative assessment of “functionalism in drag.”
 His 50-year career has spanned the majority of the Late Modernist movement.